roderickfung/kindle-translater-extension/README.md

 }
 ```

-### Adjust Translation Display Time
-Edit `content.js` to modify overlay and translation box behavior.

-## 🤝 Contributing

-This is a local extension for personal use, but feel free to:
-- Fork the repository
-- Suggest improvements
-- Report bugs
-- Share with friends!

-## 📜 License

-This project is for personal use.
-OpenAI API usage is subject to OpenAI's terms of service.
+## 🎯 Advantages of Gemini API

+✅ **Generous Free Tier** - 1,500 requests per day
+✅ **Fast Response** - Gemini 1.5 Flash is optimized for speed
+✅ **High Quality** - Excellent translation quality
+✅ **Easy Setup** - Simple API key from Google AI Studio
+✅ **No Credit Card** - Free tier doesn't require payment info

 ## ⚠️ Disclaimer

-- This extension is not affiliated with Amazon or Kindle
+- This extension is not affiliated with Amazon, Kindle, or Google
-- You are responsible for your OpenAI API usage and costs
+- You are responsible for your API usage
 - Respect copyright and only translate books you own
-- Translation quality depends on the GPT-4o mini model
+- Translation quality depends on the Gemini model

-## 🎯 Future Enhancements

-Potential features to add:
-- [ ] Support for more language pairs
-- [ ] Save translations to local storage
-- [ ] Export translations to file
-- [ ] Adjustable font size and styling
-- [ ] Translation history
-- [ ] Batch translate multiple pages
-- [ ] Support for other e-reader platforms

 ## 📞 Support

 For issues:
 1. Check the troubleshooting section above
 2. Check Chrome console for error messages
-3. Verify OpenAI API key and account status
+3. Verify Google API key at [Google AI Studio](https://aistudio.google.com/app/apikey)

 ---

 **Enjoy your Japanese reading with instant Chinese translations!** 📚✨

+**Powered by Google Gemini 1.5 Flash**